practicingruby/practicing-ruby-paid/posts/v1/006-good-and-bad-code.md

 end
 ```

 While relatively short, you need to read through the whole script to really understand how any part of it operates.
 Of course, this script did not spring together fully formed, there was a thought process associated with it that drove it to this final implementation.
-For those curious, you can "follow my stream of consciousness notes":https://gist.github.com/24ef3c8209877c1946bb about what I was building and why in a step by step fashion.
+For those curious, you can [follow my stream of consciousness notes](https://gist.github.com/24ef3c8209877c1946bb) about what I was building and why in a step by step fashion.

 Seeing these notes will hopefully give you a bit of a sense of how this process might have gone if we were pair programming on this project, working in tiny iterations to push forward just a little bit farther each time.
 If so, you might already be catching a glimpse of what this exercise is all about.
 Otherwise, there is still more for us to do!